 - Why is our money going to vanity projects that entertain the few but not to public services like municipal broadband and banking that serve the needs of many?

-The budget cycle begins this fall.
-Now is the time to start our campaign to change the budget in 2020.
 On September 19, 2019, the PMPC and First Unitarian Church Economic Justice Action Group hosted a Budget Lab.

 - Budget 101 - We learned how the current budget process works with Kristin Johnson, Financial Policy Advisor in the Office of Commissioner Jo Ann Hardesty, and Tom Collett, LiUNA Local 483